-At Asfordby Hill Primary School is a caring and inclusive school, which values the ability and achievement of all its pupils.
+Asfordby Hill Primary School is a caring and inclusive school, which values the ability and achievement of all its pupils.
 We are committed to making the curriculum accessible to all pupils through high quality teaching, which meets the needs of all children through the use of varied pedagogical approaches.
 We believe that all teachers are teachers of all - including those children and young people with Special Educational Needs and/or Disabilities (SEND).

-This School fully recognises its responsibility to safeguard and promote the welfare of children at our school.
+Our school fully recognises its responsibility to safeguard and promote the welfare of children.